johnkary/johnkary.net/source/_posts/2016-12-25-metallica-hardwired-to-self-destruct-album-review.md

 ## Bonus Content

 The band's [YouTube channel](https://www.youtube.com/Metallica) is straight killing it releasing new content almost daily.
-For **Hardwired&hellip;** the band shot a music video for [all thirteen tracks](https://www.youtube.com/watch?v=uhBHL3v4d3I&index=1&list=PLJvQXRgtxlumAHceNRk3cx3P7MZVUCdBl).
+For **Hardwired&hellip;** the band shot [music videos](https://www.youtube.com/watch?v=uhBHL3v4d3I&index=1&list=PLJvQXRgtxlumAHceNRk3cx3P7MZVUCdBl) for all thirteen tracks.

 Each video is stylistically unique, ranging from fully animated story-arc narratives, to making-of in-the-studio style overlaid with album tracks, to quintessentially playing in a warehouse, to professionally recorded concert performances.
 Those appreciating the lost art of the music video will find value in watching each one.